puppetlabs/puppet-docs/source/puppet/3.6/reference/lang_import.markdown

 > Deprecation Notice
 > -----
 >
-> As of Puppet 3.5, the `import` keyword is deprecated.
+> The `import` keyword is deprecated.
 Using it will cause deprecation warnings to be logged on the puppet master, and we plan to remove `import` completely in Puppet 4.
 >
 > ### What to Use Instead
 >